 Criminal courts in the Memphis area or “upstairs” include the following courts: Divisions 1-10.
 The majority of the cases set in Criminal Court have all been indicted and heard by the Grand Jury.
 Criminal Court hears both misdemeanors and felony cases and conducts jury trials.

 Are you facing domestic violence charges in the Memphis area of Shelby County?
-You will want to contact Pickford Law so you can have a skilled Memphis and Shelby County domestic violence attorney representing your interests in court.
+You will want to contact Pickford Law so you can have a skilled Memphis criminal defense attorney representing your interests in court.

 Our firm understands the complexity inherent to these cases and can conduct a rigorous investigation to uncover all of the evidence that will be necessary to prove your innocence or at least fight for a reduction in or dismissal of criminal charges.
-Call (901) 424-1920 or contact us online to set up a free consultation that will allow us to take a closer look at your case and offer legal guidance.
+Contact us today to set up a free consultation that will allow us to take a closer look at your case and offer legal guidance.

 Not when there was a conviction.
 Check your final disposition on the warrant or judgment and speak to a lawyer about what legal weapons you might possess.

-Simple assault is when you apply force between someone without their consent.
+Simple assault is when you apply force to someone without their consent.
 This can be direct or indirect force.
-Alternatively, simple assault can be when you imply, or threaten, that you’ll apply force to someone, making them believe that you’ll actually harm them.
+Alternatively, simple assault can be when you imply or threaten that you’ll apply force to someone, making them believe that you’ll actually harm them.
 Simple assault is a Class A misdemeanor in Tennessee, which is punishable up to 11 months and 29 days in jail and a $2,500 fine.

 Meanwhile, domestic assault is any type of assault between people in a family or relationship.
 This can include married couples, parents and children, guardians and children, or blood relatives.
 In Tennessee, a domestic assault charge is also a Class A misdemeanor with 11 months and 29 days in jail and up to $2500 in fines.

 How can I keep a domestic violence charge from going on my record?